XavierWww/Encryption-Calculator/README.md

 # A Simple Encryption Calculator
-Using DES and RC4 encryption algorithm
+Using DES and RC4 Encryption Algorithm